sf-wdi-24/rails_bog_app/README.md

 If look back at how we handled the getting of our `new` form, we see the following pattern.

 * Make a route first
-* Define a controller method
+* Define a controller action
 * Render a form view

 The only difference is that now we need to know the `id` of the object to be edited.
 We get the following battle plan:

 * Make a route first
 	* Make sure it specifies the `id` of the record to be edited
-* Define a controller method
+* Define a controller action
 	* Retrieve the `id` of the specific record to be edited from `params`
 	* Use ActiveRecord and the `id` to find the record
 * Render a form view